 To make it possible to compare itself also directly with other companies in this regard, Gigaset has been evaluated regularly since 2014 by the external institution EcoVadis.
-In its most recent EcoVadis assessment for 2021, Gigaset achieved gold-medal status again.
+In its most recent EcoVadis assessment for 2022, Gigaset again achieved gold-medal status.

-Gigaset will also remain committed to this goal and will therefore continue to be evaluated by EcoVadis in the future.
-In the area of climate and measures to reduce greenhouse gases, Gigaset submitted to international CDP scoring in 2021, and disclosed its greenhouse gas emission and measures to reduce it.
-We achieved a very good score of B (grade scale A+ to D-).
-Gigaset intends to continue to participate in this evaluation and disclose its goals and measures for CO_2 reduction.
+Gigaset will also remain committed to this goal and will therefore continue to be evaluated with regard to sustainability in the future.
+In the area of climate and measures to reduce greenhouse gases, Gigaset submitted to international CDP scoring again in 2022, and disclosed its greenhouse gas emission and measures to reduce it.
+We again achieved a very good score of B, with improvements in 10 out of 11 items (grade scale A+ to D-).
+Gigaset intends to continue to participate in this evaluation and disclose its goals and measures for CO2 reduction.